smok-serwis/cassandra/README.md

 Best mount them as bind.

-Recommended options are `--network host --privileged`
+Recommended options are `--network host --privileged`, althrough passing the external host IP in _BROADCAST_ADDRESSes_ and using _auto_ for normal addresses works fine with a bridge network.

 Any arguments passed to the entry point will be called as through a Cassandra was called.
 Any extra arguments will be passed there, after a `cassandra -f`.